Income Tax Raid (Rules & Regulations)

 - Placemark of identification on any books of account or other documents or reason to be made extracts or copies therefrom.

-- Make a note or an inventory of such money, bullion, jewelry or other precious article or a thing.
+- Make a note or an inventory of such money, bullion, jewellery or other precious article or a thing.